 So this year, after having a taste of proper eggnog back in Canada, I decided to make my own.
 The nice thing about homemade eggnog is that you can control the calories and spices.
-Use full fat milk, cream, or skim… whatever your heart desires!
+Use full-fat milk, cream, or skim… whatever your heart desires!
 Add rum, or no rum: star anise, cloves, or just nutmeg.
 I like mine with lots of spice and a hint of rum; which also happens to be spiced!

 Most recipes I found online, said to use three parts whole milk, to one part cream.
-I wanted to make mine a bit healthier, and used only whole milk, but it’s not as thick as normal eggnog.
+I wanted to make mine a bit healthier and use only whole milk, but it’s not as thick as normal eggnog.
 Use single, double, half + half… whatever your heart desires!
 I also found recipes that said to whip the egg whites separately, and then add in just before serving.
-I imagine this would give it a bit of a frothier/thicker texture, but it felt like wasted effort for me.
+I imagine this would give it a bit of a frothier/thicker texture, but it felt like a wasted effort for me.

-The flavour will get stronger if you leave it overnight, so long as you keep the spices in.
+The flavor will get stronger if you leave it overnight, so long as you keep the spices in.
 And if you want a festive punch, rather than just classic egg nog, add some 7-Up (or similar) and scoops of vanilla ice cream before serving.
 Perfection!

 Even if you’re in North America, and have access to store-bought stuff, give homemade eggnog a try.
 It’s really quite delicious!

 - 120 ml spiced rum

 - 1 vanilla bean split with seeds scraped out**

 - 1 tsp ground nutmeg